shreyashrawat/Video-ReID/README.md

 So the results on a 3rd dataset produced these results where rank@1 which is essentially for the model was around 62% and mAP (mean average precision) was around 60%.
 Due to the crunch in time, I trained the model only on 20 epochs that led to average results which could have been improved with more experimentation and epochs.

+## Implementation

+The run_reid is the code used to train and test the model on the mars dataset after the deep-person-reid environment has been setup.
+Make sure the conda env is created and active after which the python script will do the training and testing.